-Euro 2020 disorder 'could have killed'
+Euro 2020 disorder 'could have caused death'

-Euro 2020 final disorder: Ticketless thugs 'could have killed' at England v Italy game
+Euro 2020 final disorder: Ticketless thugs 'could have caused death' at England v Italy game

 Last updated on .From the section Football